DeveloperLx/Android-Development-Tutorials-translation/Beginning Android Development Part One Installing Android Studio.md

         </p>
     </div>
     <h2>在模拟器上运行</h2>
-    <p>You’ve got Android Studio and you’ve created an app.
-So how do you run it?</p>
-    <p>Android Studio comes with the ability to set up a software-based Android device on your computer and run apps on it, browse websites, debug and everything you would expect from a simulator.
-This capability is known as the <a href="https://developer.android.com/studio/run/emulator.html"
+    <p>你已经获得了Android Studio并创建了一个app。如何来运行它？</p>
-            target="_blank" title="Android Emulator" sl-processed="1">Android Emulator</a>.</p>
+    <p>Android Studio可以在计算机上模拟一个基于软件的Android设备，并在它的上面进行运行app，浏览网址，debug等一切你想做到的事情。这个功能就被称作<a href="https://developer.android.com/studio/run/emulator.html" target="_blank" title="Android Emulator" sl-processed="1">Android模拟器</a>。</p>
     <p>You can set up multiple emulators and set the screen size and platform version for each to whatever you like.
 Good thing, too.
 You’d need a whole room dedicated to storing devices for testing because there are so many out there — okay, maybe that’s an exaggeration, but you get the idea. :] </p>
     <p>If you ran through the setup wizard earlier using the standard installation, then you’ll already have an emulator set up and ready for you. </p>
-    <p>Up until recently, your computer would have to emulate everything an Android device would try to do, right down to its
-        hardware, which runs an ARM-based processor.
+    <p>Up until recently, your computer would have to emulate everything an Android device would try to do, right down to its hardware, which runs an ARM-based processor.
 Most computers make use of x86-based processors, meaning your computer has to translate each instruction to one that an ARM-based processor would understand and this takes a significant amount of time.
 To reduce this overhead, Android Studio has recently adopted the HAXM driver which is able to speed things up a bit.</p>
-    <p>You still have the option to create an emulator that is as close to an actual device as you can, but be aware that the
-        initial load times can drag a bit and have put off many an Android developer from using emulators at all.</p>
+    <p>You still have the option to create an emulator that is as close to an actual device as you can, but be aware that the initial load times can drag a bit and have put off many an Android developer from using emulators at all.</p>
     <p>With all that being said…let’s set up an emulator anyway, because you do need to know how!</p>
     <h3>Creating an Emulator</h3>
     <p>Click the <em>AVD Manager</em>.
-It’s a button near the right side of the toolbar that shows an Android popping its head
-        up next to a device with a purple display:</p>
+It’s a button near the right side of the toolbar that shows an Android popping its head up next to a device with a purple display:</p>
     <p><a href="https://koenig-media.raywenderlich.com/uploads/2017/05/avd-manager.png" sl-processed="1"><img src="https://koenig-media.raywenderlich.com/uploads/2017/05/avd-manager-650x236.png" alt="avd manager" width="650" height="236" class="aligncenter size-large wp-image-162281" srcset="https://koenig-media.raywenderlich.com/uploads/2017/05/avd-manager-650x236.png 650w, https://koenig-media.raywenderlich.com/uploads/2017/05/avd-manager-480x174.png 480w, https://koenig-media.raywenderlich.com/uploads/2017/05/avd-manager.png 1180w" sizes="(max-width: 650px) 100vw, 650px"></a></p>
     <p>The AVD Manager will open to a screen with an option to create a new device:</p>
     <p><a href="https://koenig-media.raywenderlich.com/uploads/2017/05/avd-manager-2.png" sl-processed="1"><img src="https://koenig-media.raywenderlich.com/uploads/2017/05/avd-manager-2-650x327.png" alt="avd manager 2" width="650" height="327" class="aligncenter size-large wp-image-162282" srcset="https://koenig-media.raywenderlich.com/uploads/2017/05/avd-manager-2-650x327.png 650w, https://koenig-media.raywenderlich.com/uploads/2017/05/avd-manager-2-480x242.png 480w" sizes="(max-width: 650px) 100vw, 650px"></a></p>
     <h3>Virtual Device</h3>
     <p>Click the <em>Create Virtual Device…</em> button to start the process of creating a new virtual device. </p>
     <p>The first step is to select the type of device.
-The <em>Category</em> section, on the left side of the screen, shows
-        a list of the different device types you can emulate(TV, Wear, Phone, Tablet).
+The <em>Category</em> section, on the left side of the screen, shows a list of the different device types you can emulate(TV, Wear, Phone, Tablet).
 Make sure the <em>Phone</em> option is selected.
 In the middle of the screen, there is a list of specific devices with their screen size, resolution and density.
 Take a moment to explore them. </p>
     <p><a href="https://koenig-media.raywenderlich.com/uploads/2017/05/select-hardware.png" sl-processed="1"><img src="https://koenig-media.raywenderlich.com/uploads/2017/05/select-hardware-640x500.png" alt="select hardware" width="640" height="500" class="aligncenter size-large wp-image-162444" srcset="https://koenig-media.raywenderlich.com/uploads/2017/05/select-hardware-640x500.png 640w, https://koenig-media.raywenderlich.com/uploads/2017/05/select-hardware-410x320.png 410w" sizes="(max-width: 640px) 100vw, 640px"></a></p>
     <p>What you need now is just to emulate a phone-sized device, but if you wanted to emulate an Android Wear watch or an Android
         TV then you have options to do so here. </p>